Rhikshitha/HackOverFlowv3/README.md

 ## Features

--
+- Car Pooling : Users can look out for co-travellers travelling in the same route
--
+- Sharing Rides: Users can act as drivers and provide rides to the co-travellers
--
+- Gives the shortest route using Graph Theory
--
+-  Cost Saving: The total cost of the ride is shared between the driver and the passengers.

 ## Tech Stack

 - **Django**: Used for backend server
-- **SQLite**: A relational database for storing subscription and payment data.
+- **SQLite**: A relational database for storing  data.
-- **ClickHouse**: A columnar database for efficient and scalable data analysis.
+- **BootStrap**: Used for frontend

 ## Installation